Frequently Asked Questions

 All patients are welcome to self-refer.
 We strongly recommend that patients suffering from mental health disorders, such as depression, OCD, severe anxiety also be under the care of a mental health professional.
 We will work closely with your practitioner to ensure the best outcomes for your well-being, whether for pain or mood disorders.

 How long before it works?
+What is a typical protocol?

 After the fifth to sixth treatment, some patients feel an overall better sense of well-being, which can include change in mood, and improvement in daily functionality.